📦 Class 16 — Package Scope

 Same Folder = Same Package All

-files in the same directory should have the same package name (main
+.gofiles in the same directory should have the same package name (mainif you want to run them). -

 Running Multiple Files You must include all necessary files when using

-, like:go run main.go add.go
+go run, like:go run main.go add.go -

 Initializing a New Module Start with:

-go mod init <module_name>
+go mod init <module_name> -

 Managing Dependencies Use:

-go get <package_name> go mod tidy
+go get <package_name> go mod tidy -

 Package-Level Scope Rules Only exported identifiers (functions/variables that start with a capital letter) can be accessed from outside the package.

-๐ง This class was all about understanding how Go handles packages, visibility, and modular code โ crucial stuff for building real-world Go apps!
+🧠 This class was all about understanding how Go handles packages, visibility, and modular code — crucial stuff for building real-world Go apps!